 This frost blanket allows a lot of light to enter, as you can see in the photo above.
 Because of this, you could safely leave it on a tree during the day.
 (Another good option for frost protection if you’re going out of town during winter.)

 By the way, if you had a couple of smaller avocado trees that you wanted to protect, you could completely wrap them with a pack of smaller frost blankets, such as these 7’x7′ ones made by Agribon, available through Peaceful Valley Farm Supply (Grow Organic.com).

 An additional way to add warmth to a larger tree is the classic Christmas lights approach.
 Run an extension cord out to the tree, then string Christmas lights (or similar lights) through the tree.
 Leave the lights on all night, especially through the early morning when it’s usually coldest, to add a few degrees of warming.

-Here are some lights that would work for this purpose: Brightown Globe String Lights (here they are on Amazon).
+Here are some lights that would work for this purpose: Brightown Globe String Lights.